CodesByPratham/Java/Concepts/README.md

 ```

-- Primitive Data Types in Java
+- Primitive Data Types
-  Primitive data types in Java store only single values and do not provide additional functionality.
+  Primitive data types store only single values and do not provide additional functionality.
 Java defines 8 primitive data types, as described in the table below:

   | Type    | Description                    | Default  | Size                             | Example Literals                                   | Range of Values                                         |
   | ------- | ------------------------------ | -------- | -------------------------------- | -------------------------------------------------- | ------------------------------------------------------- |